Obon: The Japanese Festival Of The Dead

 In Memory of Those That Came Before

-It is this time of the year when Japan suddenly turns tranquil, trains get empty and cemetaries start blooming with flowers.
-It's Obon — the Japanese summer festival of welcoming back ancestors' spirits and returning to one's family roots.
+It is this time of the year when Japan suddenly turns tranquil, trains get empty and cemeteries start blooming with flowers.
+It's Obon—the Japanese summer festival of welcoming back ancestors' spirits and returning to one's family roots.

 It won’t appear in red on your yearly calendar because it’s not an official national holiday, but in practice, obon is a summer holiday for everyone and most companies will take a few days off.

 [Obon is] the Japanese tradition of paying respect to ancestors and loved ones who have passed away.

 Obon begins with the so-called mukaebi practice (welcoming fires), during which people make a small bonfire in front of their houses to guide spirits upon their return back home.

 Decorating the deceased’s altar with small memorial tablets, fruits, flowers, and Japanese sweets is also part of the early preparation stage—a practice used to offer late loved ones objects they enjoyed in their lifetime.

 While practiced mostly in countryside areas recently, some regions will also prepare horses made of cucumbers and cows made of eggplants with wooden sticks for legs.
 The symbolism behind it is that the horse will help spirits return home as soon as possible, while the cow will take them back to heaven slowly as soon as the festival is over.

 Most Japanese people also start obon with a visit to the cemetery to clean up the family’s grave and pray for their peaceful existence wherever they are.
 This practice is called ohaka-mairi.